Select a language

 What is Function-as-a-Service (FaaS)?

-Function-as-a-Service, or FaaS, is an event-driven computing execution model that runs in stateless containers and those functions manage server-side logic and state through the use of services.
+FaaS is an event-driven execution model that runs in stateless containers and those functions manage server-side logic and state through the use of services from a FaaS provider.

 FaaS is a way to implement serverless computing where developers write business logic that is then executed in Linux containers fully managed by a platform.

-Usually that platform is in the cloud, but the model is expanding to include on-premise and hybrid deployments.
+Though usually a cloud computing platform using cloud computing services, the model is expanding to include on-premise and hybrid deployments as well.

 Serverless abstracts infrastructure concerns like managing or provisioning servers and resource allocation from developers and gives it to a platform (like Red HatⓇ OpenShiftⓇ), so developers can focus on writing code and delivering business value.

-A function is a piece of software running business logic.
+A function is a piece of software running business logic on an operating system.
 Applications can be composed of many functions.

 Using a FaaS model is one way to build an app with a serverless architecture, but with the increase in popularity of the serverless paradigm, developers are looking for solutions that support building serverless microservices and stateless containers.